innobead/huber/README.md

 ![huber in action](./doc/huber.png)

-**Huber** is a single development entry to simplify `GitHub release` package management with a live awesome list of GitHub projects.
+**Huber** is to simplify the package management from GitHub projects with a builtin awesome list (live updating) of popular projects.
+It also supports *repository* feature for managing the package installation from your perosonal Github project.
+Please check the complete introduction as below.

+> `Huber is a (new) tool for easy installation of dev/ops CLI tools directly from GitHub.
+No more trawling the releases pages!` introduced by [Coffee and Cloud Native - 88](https://www.youtube.com/watch?v=LgA6hpKdncw)

 - Manages released artifacts from github, and decide which version as the current to use
 - Manages the default package repository with an awesome package list including popular star github projects (ex: K8s, K3s, cloud-native, etc)